brunobasto/node-watermark/README.md

-Simple tool to add watermarks to video file.
+Simple tool to add watermarks to video files.
 Note that you need ffmpeg installed on your machine for this to work.